redpanda-data/connect/docs/README.md

 [Monitoring](./monitoring.md) explains how to hook Benthos up to your choice of monitoring and tracing tools.

+[Streams Mode](./streams/README.md) outlines a mode of running Benthos where multiple isolated stream pipelines can run in isolation within the same service and be managed using a REST API.

 [Workflows](./workflows.md) explains how Benthos can be configured to easily support complex processor flows using automatic DAG resolution.